Blenheim State School: History

-Blenheim State School was established in 1879 on a two-acre (0.8ha) site in the rural locality of Blenheim in the Lockyer Valley, approximately 72km southwest of Brisbane.
+Blenheim State School was established in 1879 on a two-acre (0.8ha) site in the rural locality of Blenheim in the Lockyer Valley, approximately 72 km southwest of Brisbane.
 The school is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 It retains its playshed (1900), two small timber school buildings (Block A, 1935; Block B, 1944, on site 1977) and its teachers residence (1935), set in spacious grounds with play areas and mature trees.
 The school has a strong and ongoing association with the Blenheim community.

 Blenheim is situated within the traditional lands of the Yuggera Ugarapul people.
 Blenheim is located in the Lockyer Valley, which comprises the land surrounding all the creeks that flow into Lockyer Creek before it joins the Brisbane River north of the town of Lowood, and is a fertile agricultural district.
 Closer settlement for agricultural purposes commenced in this area after the sale of land resumed under the Land Act 1868 from the pastoral run Franklinvale (later Franklyn Vale), which had been established in the 1840s.
 Initially called Sandy Creek, Blenheim developed in the 1870s as a small, farming community about seven kilometres southwest of the town of Laidley.
 Farming commenced with growing maize, lucerne and potatoes, and progressed into dairying, as well as cropping, by the turn of the 20th century.

 With closer settlement at Blenheim, came the need for a school to serve the community.
 A school committee was formed in 1875 and funds were raised for the establishment of a school.
 In June 1878, tenders were invited to erect a primary school at Blenheim.
 Two acres (0.8ha) of land for the school site, located in a curve at the junction of Blenheim Road and Mount Berryman Road, was donated to the Department of Public Instruction by Martin Carmody, owner of Portion 120, who also conducted the mail receiving office for Blenheim.
 By November 1878, the school building was rapidly approaching completion and the school committee was collecting money towards erection of a teachers residence.